 Here are some general homeschooling Guidelines :

-• If your child is accepted as a homeschool student in a public school system, you will be required to submit reports and tests at the end of each grading period or semester.
+- If your child is accepted as a homeschooled student in a public school system, you will be required to submit reports and tests at the end of each grading period or semester.

-• Homeschooling families that don’t want their children to be labeled as ‘homeschoolers’ aren’t required to report any testing or grades.
+- Homeschooling families that don’t want their children to be labelled as ‘homeschoolers’ aren’t required to report any testing or grades.
 If your family falls into this category, (unschooled is a typical label for this type of education)

-• It can be difficult to find other homeschooled kids to interact within the area, so you may have to enroll your child in a co-op or church group.
+- It can be difficult to find other homeschooled kids to interact with within the area, so you may have to enrol your child in a co-op or church group.
 Homeschooling families can also start their own groups and meet regularly to help each other out.

 How Homeschooling Works in Georgia